syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining group icon

-The [groupIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#groupiconcss) property is used to customize the icons in the group overflow button.
-When the ribbon's size is adjusted, the group popup will appear.
+You can use the [groupIconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroup/#groupiconcss) property to customize the icons in the group overflow button.
+When the ribbon size is adjusted, the group popup will appear.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}